Table of Contents

 Here’s a simple step-by-step you can adapt to your trading style:

-5. Set your entry, stop loss, and take profit accordingly
+- Set entry point, stop loss, and take profit.

 Bonus tip?
-Keep an RSI divergence cheat sheet on hand to recognize patterns quickly.
+Keep a cheat sheet on hand to recognize patterns quickly.
 It’s one of the best visual tools for fast decision-making.

 Limitations of RSI Divergence: Know the Risks

-Like any indicator, RSI divergence isn’t foolproof.
+Like any indicator, it isn’t foolproof.
 It can appear too early, or falsely suggest a reversal that never materializes, especially in strong trending markets.

 That’s why confirmation is key.
 Use it in conjunction with tools like volume analysis, moving averages, or support/resistance zones.